sorentwo/readthis/README.md

 Readthis supports all of standard cache methods except for the following:

 * `cleanup` - Redis does this with TTL or LRU already.
 * `delete_matched` - You really don't want to perform key matching operations in Redis.
 They are linear time and only support basic globbing.

+Like other `ActiveSupport::Cache` implementations it is possible to cache `nil` as a value.
+However, the fetch methods treat `nil` values as a cache miss and re-generate/re-cache the value.
+Caching `nil` isn't recommended.

 ## Contributing